 is the coordinating body of ten environmental NGOs in Crete.
 It has been established since 2004.

 The Mediterreanean Monk Seal Monachus monachus is Europe’s most endangered marine mammal and the rarest seal species in our oceans worldwide.

 The Loggerhead Turtle (Caretta caretta) nest along Crete's coastlines.
 There are three project sites run each year by Archelon to help conserve this species.
 Volunteers can join in one of the locations on Crete between 15 May and 10 October each summer.

 Please consider what you might do to contribute to protecting some of Crete's unique animal species, have a look at the websites of these organisations.
 Of course each one is dependant on the healthy ecology of the island of Crete, her waterways and her seas.

 'Plant Your Roots In Greece' is a program actively involved in reforestation all over Greece, including Crete.
-Especially after fires of Summer 2007, miles of precious forests and habitat have been lost.
+Especially after summer fires, miles of precious forests and habitat have been lost.
 We need to replant now and recreate the forests of the future.

 'Plant Your Roots in Greece' is a dedicated charity which commenced in 1991.
 Please click on the logo to donate on their website, with alot of more information about the good work they do.